angiem07/README-Gen/README.md

 This generator was created to assist developers to quickly create a professional README for a new project.

 ## Usage
+First open repo in VS Code.
+Then in the terminal start application in node.js by entering 'node index.js' You'll be prompted a series of questions.
+Finally your readme will be created in the same direcotry as your repo.

 See video below:

 ## Credits
 Original code provided by UTA Bootcamp.